MicrosoftDocs/appcenter-docs/docs/general/roadmap.md

 * Specific download page for releases - Share single releases with anyone that has access to the link.
 * Sparkle - Support to use [Sparkle](https://sparkle-project.org) for macOS beta distribution.
 * Notify testers optional - Choose whether or not to notify testers when releasing a new versions to a distribution group.
+* Expose Fastlane logs - Download Fastlane logs when debugging a failed TestFlight or App Store release.
 * [SHIPPED] Android Native App Experience – View and install apps via a dedicated native app experience.

 ## SDK